Funding Your Education

-- The Philip Renauld II M.S.'83 Scholarship Established in 2016 by Philip S. Renaud II M.S.’83, the scholarship shall be awarded annually to undergraduate students with financial need majoring in business administration or accounting, and to graduate students with financial need in the Master of Business Administration program.
+- The Philip S. Renaud II M.S.’83 Scholarship Established in 2016 by Philip S. Renaud II M.S.’83, the scholarship is awarded annually to undergraduate students with financial need majoring in business administration or accounting, and to graduate students with financial need in the Master of Business Administration program.

 - Students residing in Maryland may be eligible for state awarded scholarships

 - Sallie Mae offers a free Graduate School Scholarships search service

 - The Andrea Scott International Graduate Scholarship Program is available to international doctoral applicants who have a valid IELTS Academic score within the last 2 years and plan to study topics related to higher education leadership and educational access and equity.
 Awards are for $5,000 (payable in U.S. dollars only) annual tuition scholarship renewable for 3 years pending good academic standing.

 - The Empaxis Scholarship for Women in Business Scholarship A $500 scholarship will be awarded to 4 female college and college-bound students in the United States who are interested in pursuing a career in business and entrepreneurship.
 U.S. citizens, permanent residents/green card holders, and international students living and studying in the U.S. on student visas may apply providing they meet the eligibility requirements.
 Read more here.